MasterCraft Boat (NASDAQ:MCFT) Updates FY 2022 Earnings Guidance

-MasterCraft Boat (NASDAQ:MCFT – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $4.30-$4.30 for the period, compared to the consensus estimate of $4.28.
+MasterCraft Boat (NASDAQ:MCFT – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $4.30-$4.30 for the period, compared to the consensus earnings per share estimate of $4.28.
 The company issued revenue guidance of $683.55 million-$683.55 million, compared to the consensus revenue estimate of $655.86 million.

-MCFT has been the topic of a number of recent analyst reports.
-Zacks Investment Research lowered shares of MasterCraft Boat from a buy rating to a hold rating in a report on Saturday, April 9th.
-Truist Financial dropped their target price on MasterCraft Boat from $30.00 to $26.00 in a research report on Wednesday, January 26th.
-StockNews.com upgraded MasterCraft Boat from a hold rating to a buy rating in a report on Monday.
-B. Riley reaffirmed a buy rating and set a $47.00 price objective on shares of MasterCraft Boat in a research report on Monday, March 28th.
-Finally, Raymond James raised their price target on shares of MasterCraft Boat from $39.00 to $41.00 and gave the company an outperform rating in a report on Friday, February 4th.
+A number of equities analysts have recently weighed in on MCFT shares.
+Robert W. Baird lowered their target price on MasterCraft Boat from $40.00 to $36.00 in a research note on Thursday, May 12th.
+Raymond James increased their target price on MasterCraft Boat from $39.00 to $41.00 and gave the stock an outperform rating in a research note on Friday, February 4th.
+Zacks Investment Research lowered MasterCraft Boat from a buy rating to a hold rating in a research note on Saturday, April 9th.
+StockNews.com upgraded MasterCraft Boat from a hold rating to a buy rating in a research note on Monday, May 23rd.
+Finally, B. Riley restated a buy rating and set a $47.00 price objective on shares of MasterCraft Boat in a research note on Monday, March 28th.

-A number of institutional investors have recently added to or reduced their stakes in MCFT.
-Group One Trading L.P. grew its holdings in shares of MasterCraft Boat by 55.9% in the first quarter.
-Group One Trading L.P. now owns 1,394 shares of the company’s stock worth $34,000 after purchasing an additional 500 shares during the last quarter.
-Royal Bank of Canada lifted its stake in shares of MasterCraft Boat by 50.8% in the 3rd quarter.
-Royal Bank of Canada now owns 1,947 shares of the company’s stock valued at $48,000 after purchasing an additional 656 shares during the period.
-Lazard Asset Management LLC increased its stake in shares of MasterCraft Boat by 88.5% during the first quarter.
-Lazard Asset Management LLC now owns 3,408 shares of the company’s stock valued at $83,000 after purchasing an additional 1,600 shares in the last quarter.
-BNP Paribas Arbitrage SA boosted its position in shares of MasterCraft Boat by 354.3% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 3,839 shares of the company’s stock worth $96,000 after purchasing an additional 2,994 shares in the last quarter.
-Finally, Citigroup Inc. increased its holdings in shares of MasterCraft Boat by 127.6% during the fourth quarter.
-Citigroup Inc. now owns 4,774 shares of the company’s stock valued at $135,000 after acquiring an additional 2,676 shares in the last quarter.
-Institutional investors and hedge funds own 89.93% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in MCFT.
+Divisar Capital Management LLC lifted its stake in shares of MasterCraft Boat by 12.0% during the 1st quarter.
+Divisar Capital Management LLC now owns 1,213,023 shares of the company’s stock valued at $29,852,000 after buying an additional 130,333 shares in the last quarter.
+Wellington Management Group LLP lifted its stake in MasterCraft Boat by 39.4% in the 1st quarter.
+Wellington Management Group LLP now owns 372,400 shares of the company’s stock worth $9,165,000 after purchasing an additional 105,300 shares in the last quarter.
+Invesco Ltd. lifted its stake in MasterCraft Boat by 204.9% in the 1st quarter.
+Invesco Ltd. now owns 88,388 shares of the company’s stock worth $2,175,000 after purchasing an additional 59,396 shares in the last quarter.
+Employees Retirement System of Texas increased its holdings in shares of MasterCraft Boat by 99.7% in the 1st quarter.
+Employees Retirement System of Texas now owns 76,100 shares of the company’s stock worth $1,873,000 after buying an additional 38,000 shares during the last quarter.
+Finally, American Century Companies Inc. increased its holdings in shares of MasterCraft Boat by 121.7% in the 1st quarter.
+American Century Companies Inc. now owns 37,043 shares of the company’s stock worth $912,000 after buying an additional 20,334 shares during the last quarter.
+Hedge funds and other institutional investors own 89.93% of the company’s stock.

 MasterCraft Boat Company Profile (Get Rating)